ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 the lookout for their arrival.

-down through Northumberland using habitat improvements,
+them down through Northumberland using habitat improvements,

 trying to get more spaces for them.
 Constantly looking for

-pine mounds.
+pine martens.

-Today Dan's putting up pine marten boxes.
-It's time to head
+ROSIE HOLDSWORTH: Today Dan's putting up pine marten boxes.

-out of the hide and into the open woodlands.
+It's time to head out of the hide and into the open

-It's a heavy manual job fixing these sizeable wooden boxes into
+It's a heavy, manual job fixing these sizeable wooden boxes into

-cameras for activity.
+with cameras for activity.
 First Dan gives us a quick tour of his

-handmade Pine Martin mansion.
+handmade pine marten mansion.

-on the front instead the holes are on the back at the bottom so
+doesn't have a hole on the front instead the holes are on the

-that you can get straight from the tree into the box and then
+back at the bottom so that you can get straight from the tree

-on the inside it's split into The main chamber in the middle
+into the box.
+And then on the inside it's split into the main

-and then the two little side channels which are kind of
+chamber in the middle and then the two little side channels

 down trees really well.
 Normally in the wild they would stay in